nestauk/cci_cameroon/README.md

 ##### Outputs

-The pre-trained classification model is saved to `outputs/model`.
+The pre-trained classification model is saved to `outputs/model/final_classification_model.sav`.
 This model is fitted using the same IFRC dataset that the test set came from.
 The MultiLabelBinarizer model (mlb) is used to access the classes to create the predictions dataset.
-This model is also created and saved to `outputs/model`.
+This model is also created and saved to `outputs/model/mlb.pkl`.

-- `final_classification_model.sav`
-- `mlb.pkl`

 #### Run the models